Site info

 - Usability on music boards and microblogs (like Bluesky): I can put a link in a profile, signature or post/reply.
 Without a central place to store titles, I would end up spamming too many YouTube links to get something off my chest.

-··· THIS VS. STREAMING SERVICES / IMPORTING LISTS
+··· THIS VS. STREAMING SERVICES

 For some years, Spotify was the main place for these things.
 There's still an account; neatly updated.
 And most pages on this site contain subtle links to matching Spotify playlists.
 But it's got an increasingly dark side, a lot of songs are missing, and its future is uncertain.
 Sadly, alternatives like Deezer are technically worse.